EvolveU-FSD/security/exposedKeys/README.md

 ## to run this example
 ### step 1:
-Start the backend server: `node exposedKey.js`
+From this directory, start the backend server: `node exposedKey.js`

 ### step 2:
 run indexBad.html with live server.
 Once running open the developer tools and observe the sources and the network tab as the "Fetch Data" button is clicked.